-The St. Olaf Buntrock Commons is a community center for the campus, serving all of the members of the college family.
-Students, faculty, administration and support staff, alumni/ae, parents, and friends and supporters of the college all belong to the St. Olaf family.
-The Buntrock Commons serves as the physical and social crossroads of campus life.
-As such, it provides the primary services needed by students to support their academic, residential and social lives.
-These include dining, student government offices, meeting space and offices for student organizations, bookstore, post office and others.
+St. Olaf Buntrock Commons is a community center for the campus, serving all of members of the college family.
+Students, faculty, administration and support staff, alumni/ae, parents, friends and supporters of the college all belong to the St. Olaf College family.
+Buntrock Commons serves as the physical and social crossroads of campus life.
+As such, the space houses the primary services needed by students to support their academic, residential and social lives.
+These services include dining, student government offices, meeting spaces and offices for student organizations, the campus bookstore, and a post office.
 Social and cultural needs are met through co-curricular activities and events and supported by spaces where formal and informal gatherings take place.
-While serving the whole college community, it is a student-centered Commons.
+While serving the whole college community, this space is a student-centered Commons.

 When the planning committee met to discuss building Buntrock Commons, they dreamed of a building that was not just another structure.
-To do so, they read David Orr’s Architecture as Pedagogy.
+To guide the process of developing such a building, they read David Orr’s Architecture as Pedagogy.
 Designers were adamant to build a place where people could both gather and learn.
-The building, connected to Boe Memorial Chapel and Rølvaag Memorial Library, refects the important connection between body, spirit, and the mind.
+The building, connected to Boe Memorial Chapel and Rølvaag Memorial Library, reflects the important connection between body, spirit, and mind.

-Dean Buntrock ’55 strongly believed in the mission of the college, and the building would not have been possible without his gift.
+Dean Buntrock (1955 St. Olaf graduate) strongly believed in the mission of the college, and the building would not have been possible without his gift.
 He and his wife, Rosemary, also took part in the planning of the building and influenced its design.
-The Commons, which was opened in November 1999, is named in honor of the Buntrock family: Dean and his wife, Rosemarie; his brother, Clayton ’57; and his children, Dana, Margot, and Charley.
+The Commons, which was opened in November 1999, is named in honor of the Buntrock family: Dean and his wife, Rosemarie; his brother, Clayton (1957 St. Olaf graduate); and his children, Dana, Margot, and Charley.

 ACU-I: The Role of the College Union